-So let’s say you find yourself in a situation where you are going to leave the corporate organization you work for, it could be due to the organization crossing your line like we discussed yesterday, it could be due to you wanting to step down to a position with less hours, it could be that you are almost ready to step away and run your own business full time.
+So let’s say you find yourself in a situation where you are going to leave the corporate organization you work for, it could be due to the organization crossing your line like we discussed yesterday, it could be due to you wanting to step down to a position with fewer hours, it could be that you are almost ready to step away and run your own business full time.
 Whatever the reason, keep leading as you execute your exit strategy.

 Now, for the sake of this discussion, I’m going to focus on you leaving because the company crossed your line in the sand so to speak.
 It’s easy to get into a situation where you get frustrated, you get angry, you know that you deserve to be treated better and you’re not going to stand for it.